 - Experimental Design Assistant (pre-clinical studies)

 - UMMS Rigor & Reproducibility website

 Sharpening Your Focus: Tips on Grant Proposal Preparation is a series of tips published in Medical School Research News about proposal preparation.
-Written by Jill Jividen, Ph.D., Asst.
-Director for Research Development Support, you can view the full archive of articles here.
+Written by Jill Jividen, Ph.D., Assistant Director for Research Development, you can view the full archive of articles here.